How to get to Koh Phangan?

 At the same time, we were worried stiff about this whole world trip adventure and needed to start somewhat close to our comfort zone..
 Georgia, India, Sri Lanka… tempting, yes, too strange, also yes.
 Another issue we run into was that September is by far not the ideal season for any region that came up as a starting zone.
-To make it short, a bit of research revealed that the Islands Koh Samui, Koh Phangan and Koh Tao within the Gulf of Thailand are actually quite nice even during rainy season and are pretty much in our comfort zone, as we’ve been to Thailand and also to those Islands!
+To make it short, a bit of research revealed that the Islands Koh Samui, Koh Phangan, and Koh Tao within the Gulf of Thailand are actually quite nice even during the rainy season and are pretty much in our comfort zone, as we’ve been to Thailand and also to those Islands!
 We were already familiar with many things you should know before traveling to Thailand.

 # How to get to Koh Phangan?